 How does this program enhance our students’ learning experience?
 A: We have found that students who participate in YouthTEACH2Learn develop greater self-confidence, sense of responsibility, and visualize themselves in actual careers.
 They also develop a variety of skills desired by employers such as teamwork, public speaking, managing conflict, organizational skills, managing multiple tasks and deadlines and leadership.

 Can students receive college credit by signing up?
 A: We are currently working with local community colleges to secure a partner who would offer participating students 3 units of transferrable college credit.
-We hope to have this partnership in place for the 2013-2014 school year.

 What can I do as an academic advisor to help make this program successful at our school?
 A: Promote this opportunity with your students.
 Help identify students who you think would benefit from this kind of learning experience.
 Advertise the success of the program with younger students so that we can build a pipeline for future years.
 Give us your feedback on the program and our recruitment materials.